Protecting Yourself from Wildfire Smoke

 Contact your local Air Pollution Control District or local governing body (city council, county board of supervisors, etc.) to see if a designated clean air center is open in your community.
 This could be a recreation center, library, school gymnasium or other indoor facility equipped with proper ventilation and air conditioning that is open to the public during smoke events.

 Construct a temporary box fan air filter

 These devices should be used with extreme caution, and only if other air cleaning options are unavailable.
 Never leave the device unattended.
 Only use box fans manufactured in or after 2012 – these fans will have a fused plug, which will prevent electrical fires if the device is knocked over.
 Attach a high-efficiency air filter (MERV 13 rating or higher) to the back of the fan using duct tape or a bungee cord, with the arrow printed on the filter pointing toward the fan (in the same direction as the airflow).
 Close all windows and doors when the box fan filter is being used.
 Change the air filter when it gets dirty.

 Avoid outdoor activities

 - People should avoid exercising outdoors during smoky conditions.
-Exposure and the resulting health effects depend on the amount of time spent outside, level of exertion, and the level of air pollution, and possible existing health conditions.
+Exposure and the resulting health effects depend on the amount of time spent outside, level of exertion, level of air pollution, and possible existing health conditions.

-- Consider eliminating outdoor activities altogether when the AQI is in the unhealthy level
+- Consider eliminating outdoor activities altogether when the AQI reaches unhealthy levels.

-Interviews with CARB experts on the following topics are available for attribution, use and download by press and media.
+Interviews with CARB experts on the following topics are available for attribution, use and download.